gpsites/ecosmos.com/articles/abortion-faq.md

 and rocks --- so there can be no legitimate legal obligations to them.
 Actual human beings have rights, so it is possible to have obligations to them.
-In choosing to let her pregnancy proceed to the point of personhood, the mother is bringing a person *into* a state of vital dependence on her --- and so she has adopted an obligation to deliver that person *from* that dependence on her.
+In choosing to let her pregnancy proceed to the point of personhood, the mother is bringing a person *into* a state of vital dependence on her --- and so she has adopted an obligation to safely deliver that person *from* that dependence.

 ### Don't late-term threats to the health of mothers invalidate your account?